“A rose is a rose is a rose.”

 In this choreography, roses are not simply at play because of their beauty, but because of their resistance—with every rose comes its thorns.
 The dancing body, as an individual or a community, becomes an act of resistance, while Biber’s music, rich in virtuosity and narrative, opens a door to it.

 Intriguingly, this music enlists the technique ‘scordatura’, where the violin is tuned in a way that what is played according to the score is not what will be heard.
 This highly virtuosic technique is performed live by violinist Amandine Beyer, along with her ensemble Gli Incogniti.
-They share the stage with six dancers as they move chronically through the sonatas.
+They share the stage with seven dancers as they move chronically through the sonatas.

 This work is dedicated to women of resistance—Rosa Bonheur, Rosa Luxemburg, Rosa Parks, Rosa Vergaelen, and Rosa, the 15-year-old climate activist who died in the Belgian floodings of 2021.